Tiv0w/ruende/README.md

 **ruende** is a general-purpose compression system.

+## How it works

 It uses the LZW algorithm and a block-size of 2 bytes.

 So if you give it a file without any potential to use the dictionary, you compress data by a whopping -100% amount!!!
-(It may sound incredible, but you effectively double the size of your input.
-Not bad for a first time, Billy!)
+<small>(It may sound incredible, but you effectively double the size of your input.
+Not bad for a first time, Billy!)</small>

 ## Usage